FESTIVE DELIVERY – Due to possible courier delays, delivery times may be a little longer during this busy festive period.

 What are they testing for?

-• Most sperm tests will check for the basic sperm health parameters.
+• A semen analysis will check for the basic sperm health parameters.
 This would be sperm count (number of sperm per ml), morphology (size and shape) and motility (ability to swim in a straight line).
 All three of these factors are important when considering male fertility.
 However, often overlooked is the DNA fragmentation test.
 This tests for the quality of the DNA within the sperm, which is vital for conception.
 If you are having a semen analysis, it would be a good idea to also have a sperm DNA fragmentation test as well, although this may not be readily available on the NHS.

 Men and women: Chlamydia test